 How to Become Didi Driver

 As a new player in the ridesharing field, Didi certainly needs a lot of active driver-partners on their platforms.
-If you are interested becoming part of Didi’s growth in Australia, you can register now.
+If you are interested in becoming part of Didi’s growth in Australia, you can register now.

-But before registering, it’s good for you know what requirements are needed to be approved as a Didi driver in several states in Australia.
+But before registering, it’s good for you to know what requirements are needed to be approved as a Didi driver in several states in Australia.

 - Didi driver requirements in NSW incl.
 Newcastle

 - Didi driver requirements in Victoria incl.
 Melbourne and Geelong

 - Didi driver requirements in Queensland incl.
 Brisbane, Gold Coast and Sunshine Coast

 - Didi driver docs and vehicle requirements in Perth

 - Didi Requirements when it arrives in Adelaide